oishish/image_compression/image_compression/ReadMe.md

 **Note**    —    I wrote this algorithm as an assignment for one of my CS classes, not all of the code is mine (much of it is not).
+Also, of course, the ideas behind the algorithm are definitely not mine.